-Comprehensive Inspection Services
+Comprehensive Property Inspection Services

 MCS places an emphasis on providing our clients with timely and comprehensive reports on monitored properties.
 Clients are notified of any issues as quickly as possible to help mitigate any risks and lessen neighborhood blight.

-Mortgage Servicing Inspections
+Mortgage Field Inspections

 This inspection determines the condition of the property and documents damages, if applicable, that are observed due to the disaster.
 Disaster inspections are completed within regular inspection timeframes or on a rush basis, depending on the accessibility of the impacted area.

 This type of mortgage field inspection provides the inspector’s opinion of the approximate percentage of repairs completed based on the scope and dollar amount of repairs.
 We will attempt to make contact with the homeowner immediately following the receipt of the inspection order to schedule the appointment at the property.

 The primary purpose of this inspection is to determine if a property is currently occupied.
 The full names, contact phone numbers, rental information (if applicable), real estate agent or property manager information and the number of units will be provided, if it can be determined at the time of inspection.
 The property condition and any existing or potential conditions that could impact the value of the property will also be provided.

 This property inspection includes a direct visual observation of the property to determine the overall condition and occupancy status of the property.
 MCS will determine if there are any existing or potential conditions that could impact the value of the property.
 Property condition inspections can be completed on either a contact or no-contact basis.

 Beyond the use in the home-buying or refinancing process, hybrid appraisals can be effective for mortgage servicing and loan defaults, where an updated valuation or a determination of a loan’s performance may be needed.
 During defaults or foreclosures, lenders can use hybrid appraisals to determine a property’s current value.
 These types of appraisals can also include 3-D property scans.